Skip to content

 6. Maintainable - Change masking logic in one policy, applies to all tagged columns.

-7. dbt-native - Works with your existing dbt workflow via post-hooks.
+7. dbt-native - Works with your existing dbt workflow via post-hooks or creation-time constraints.

 See Also